haiminh589/elkstack/README.md

 ### Elasticsearch
 Elasticsearch 7.x is much easier to setup since it now ships with Java bundled.
 Performance improvements include a real memory circuit breaker, improved search performance and a 1-shard policy.
 In addition, a new cluster coordination layer makes Elasticsearch more scalable and resilient.

+### Logstash
+Logstash’s Java execution engine (announced as experimental in version 6.3) is enabled by default in version 7.x.
+Replacing the old Ruby execution engine, it boasts better performance, reduced memory usage and overall — an entirely faster experience.

+### Kibana
+Kibana is undergoing some major facelifting with new pages and usability improvements.
+The latest release includes a dark mode, improved querying and filtering and improvements to Canvas.

+### Beat
+Beats 7.x conform with the new Elastic Common Schema (ECS) — a new standard for field formatting.
+Metricbeat supports a new AWS module for pulling data from Amazon CloudWatch, Kinesis and SQS.
+New modules were introduced in Filebeat and Auditbeat as well.

+# Installing ELK